Varadkar: There is no time to re-negotiate draft Brexit deal

 She also firmly defended the draft deal on Thursday, as she faces increasing pressure from within her own Conservative party.

-But Mr Varadkar has said their simply is not time to make changes.
+But Mr Varadkar has said there simply is not time to make changes.

 "To be honest I don't see much room for re-negotiation.